as Coordinator and Lecturer

 I completed my PhD in Psychology at Victoria University of Wellington in 2017.
 My earlier degrees were a BA in Linguistics and Psychology, BSc (Hons) in Psychology, and a MSc in Psychology.
-Since the beginning of 2019 I have been working as a Senior Tutor in the Centre for Science in Society, assisting with running the undergraduate online courses, the Master of Science in Society work placement programme, and science engagement events.
+Since the beginning of 2019 I have been working as a Senior Tutor in the Centre for Science in Society, assisting with running the undergraduate online courses and the Master of Science in Society work placement programme.
 I am interested in fostering students’ critical engagement with science, and sharing science with a broader audience beyond academia.

 Most of my research is in cognitive psychology.
 My PhD research focussed on understanding why pain makes it hard to think.
 Specifically, I tested whether a bias to attend to pain-related information was magnified in chronic pain.
 My other research projects span work on the use of online resources and mobile apps for chronic pain management; understanding face recognition and prosopagnosia (face blindness – the inability to recognise faces); health and wellbeing in older veterans; and the role of the left and right hemisphere in emotional language.